TosbackCgusBridge-Bot/CGUs-versions/Honda/Privacy Policy.md

 **Privacy Policy Overview**
 American Honda Finance Corporation ("AHFC") respects and protects customer privacy.
 We know privacy is important to you and is vital to our business.
 As required by law, this document explains our Privacy Policy.
 We want you to know how we keep our customer information private and secure and how we use the information to provide you a broad range of financial services and products to serve you better.

 **How do we protect information?**

-We maintain physical and electronic safeguards as well as policies and procedures that comply with federal regulations and prevent unauthorized access to customer information.
-In addition, we only permit access to information about you to our employees who need to know that information to provide products or services to you and to service your account.
+We maintain physical and electronic safeguards and have policies and procedures that are intended to prevent unauthorized access to consumer information.

 **AHFC collects information from**